How to Measure Your PD

 - Place an order for prescription eyeglasses or prescription sunglasses on FramesDirect.com.
-We have no way to track the measurement you send us without a valid order number in the subject line!
+Take note of your order number.

-- Make sure that you have nothing blocking your eyes (like your current eyeglasses, hair, etc.)
+- Make sure that you have nothing blocking your eyes (eyeglasses, hair, etc.)

 - Place a CD/DVD under your chin holding it straight up and down, with the label side facing the camera.
 (See photo)

-- Take a photo!
+- Take a photo looking straight ahead at the camera.
 Your photo should include a FULL view of your head and the CD/DVD.
-Be sure to look straight ahead at the camera.

-- Send photo to PD@framesdirect.com.
-Don't forget to include your order number in the subject line!
+- Send photo to firstname.lastname@example.org.
+IMPORTANT : Include your order number in the subject line.